vorburger/LearningKubernetes-CodeLabs/docs/kubebuilder.md

    return ctrl.Result{}, nil
    ```

-1. re-run the controller `make run`
+1. re-run the controller with `make run`

 1. edit the `Foo` resource and change its `spec.foo` from `bar` to `baz` (just to "touch" it)